Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mongodb_02_manage_control_panel/guide.en-gb.md

 ![User Creation](images/mongodb_02_manage_control_panel-add_user.png){.thumbnail}

-After a few seconds the user is ready with the "Enabled" status, you could then reset and note its password.
+After a few seconds the user is ready with the "Enabled" status, you can then reset and note its password.

 ![User ready](images/mongodb_02_manage_control_panel-reset_password.png){.thumbnail}